145 lbs to kg: Understanding Weight Conversion and its Applications

 -

 Significant Figures: The level of precision needed for the conversion depends on the context.
 For casual purposes, rounding to one or two decimal places is usually sufficient.
-However, for scientific calculations, using more significant figures (e.g., 65.7708 kg) might be necessary for greater accuracy.
+Still, for scientific calculations, using more significant figures (e.g., 65.7708 kg) might be necessary for greater accuracy.

 -

 Rounding: Rounding the result to the nearest tenth of a kilogram (65.8 kg) is often sufficient for practical purposes.
-However, if the application requires higher accuracy, rounding should be done according to the required precision.
+Still, if the application requires higher accuracy, rounding should be done according to the required precision.

 Frequently Asked Questions (FAQ)